senseobservationsystems/sense-android-library/sense-android-library/documentation/sensor_profiles.md

 }
 ~~~
 *changed the sleepTime key to hours, end_date and start_date to end_time and start_time resp.*
+*changed the type of the property history_based from integer to boolean*

 ### sleep_estimate
 *renamed from sleep_time_estimate*